mtrivs/MergeHelper/README.md

 Edit the script and modify the directory which contains your game subfolders.
 Additional options are available at the top of the script and can be edited to fit your needs.

 ## Is this safe to use?
 I have tested this myself and did not experience any negative side effects.
 However, this script does leave the possibility for something to go wrong and you should proceed with caution.
-I shall not be liable for any negative side effects caused by this script.
-Run it at your own risk!
+Although the script will leave your original BIN/CUE files intact, it would be best to perform this operation in small batches until you are comfortable with the result.
+Proceed at your own risk!